basnijholt/nijho.lt/content/post/homelab-explained/index.md

 - **At home,** my phone asks my home DNS server for `mealie.lab.nijho.lt` and gets `192.168.1.6`, the NAS.
 Traefik sees a request from `192.168.1.x`, which is on the allowlist, and passes it to the Mealie container.
 - **On hotel Wi-Fi that blocks WireGuard,** my laptop uses Tailscale instead.
 It asks Headscale's DNS for the same name and gets `100.64.0.28`, the address of the NAS *inside* my Tailscale network.
 The request travels through an encrypted tunnel straight to the NAS.
 Traefik sees a `100.64.0.x` address, also on the allowlist, and passes it on.
 - **A stranger on the internet** gets `192.168.1.6` from public DNS, which is a private address that leads nowhere outside my home.
-If they find my home IP and connect to it directly, Traefik sees their real address, which is *not* on the allowlist, and answers `403 Forbidden`.
+If they find my home IP and connect to it directly, the router hands them to Traefik's separate door for the internet, where Mealie doesn't exist, and they get `404 Not Found`.

 Same name, same padlock, three paths, and only the stranger is refused.